Seminal-fluid volume is gradually reduced during the aging process.

 Again, if this phenomenon is understood by women as well as by men, the older man will not worry about being unable to respond to a repetitive mounting opportunity as he could when in the 20 to 40 year age group.

 Neither he nor his wife will be creating fears for sexual performance if there is no attempt to force erective return when he is in a physiologically extended refractory period.
 It also should be pointed out that, as opposed to the younger man;

-Aging male may lose his erection after ejaculation quickly.
+The aging male may lose his erection after ejaculation quickly.